 During the autumn months, one of the best things to see in Vancouver is the colours changing around Queen Elizabeth Park.

-Situated in the city on the adorably named Little Mountain sits 130 acres of gorgeous greenery.
+Situated in the city center on the adorably named Little Mountain sits 130 acres of gorgeous greenery.

 Named after Queen Elizabeth herself for an impending visit in 1993, the views here are regal.